Aditia-Nugraha/Pertandingan-Bilangan/README.md

 * 🌐 **LAN Discovery**
   Automatically discover available players on the same local network without manually entering an IP address.

+* 📚 **Learning Materials**
+  Provides learning materials related to:

+  * Fractions
+  * Decimals
+  * Percentages
+  * Visual fractions

+  The materials help players understand the number concepts used in the game before or during gameplay.

 * 🏆 **Battle Result System**
   View the result of each battle and the final outcome of the match.

+* ⭐ **Personal Score**
+  Keep track of personal battle achievements, including:

+  * Win count
+  * Lose count
+  * Total score

+  Score is earned when winning a match based on the player's remaining HP.
+The score is stored locally on the device using Unity's `PlayerPrefs`.

 * 🔁 **Rematch**
   Start another match with the same opponent after finishing a battle.